DeSemWeb/iswc2019.desemweb.org/content/index.md

 Share your [research](/contributions/#research-articles),
 [clients](/contributions/#client-challenge),
 and [vision](/contributions/#vision-statements)
-at the DeSemWeb2017 workshop.
+at the DeSemWeb2018 workshop.

-Come and join us in Vienna in October at [ISWC2017](https://iswc2017.semanticweb.org/) to discuss about the Web.
+Come and join us in Monterey in October at [ISWC2018](http://iswc2018.semanticweb.org/) to discuss about the Web.